benjamin-ackerman/R_products_tutorial/README.md

 #### 2. Create a new GitHub repo
 Create a GitHub repository online and link it to the local directory of the R project.
 You can do so by following the steps in [this GitHub help page](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/), or by following these condensed steps:

-1) Create a new repo called "halloween" (do *not* add a `README` or a .gitignore)
+1) Log in to GitHub and create a new repo called "halloween" (do *not* add a `README` or a .gitignore)
 2) Open a new Terminal/Git Bash console on your computer and make your way into your local "halloween" directory.
 3) Edit the code chunk below according to your own GitHub username, and then paste it line by line into the terminal (if you forgot to select "Create a git repository" when making your R project, don't worry!
 Before you enter the code below, run `git init` to initialize the repo):

 ```
 git add .
 git commit -m "first commit"
-git remote add origin git@github.com:[YOUR-USERNAME]/halloween.git
+git remote add origin git@github.com:[USERNAME]/halloween.git
 git push -u origin master
 ```

 Double check on the GitHub website to verify that the files have been pushed!

 #### 3. Download data for the R package
 Keep the terminal window open and in the "halloween" directory.
 Let's download the data that we'll be using!
 In order to actually attach the data file to the R package, we will need to save the data locally as a .RData file in the `data/` folder.
-I've written an R script located in the `R_package` directory of this repo that does the following:
+I've written an [R script](https://github.com/benjamin-ackerman/R_products_tutorial/blob/master/1_R_package/download_data.R) (located in the `R_package` directory of this repo) that does the following:

 1) Reads in the .csv file from FiveThirtyEight's GitHub Repo into R
 2) Saves the data frame as a .RData object in the `data/` directory of the package.

-To download and run the `download_data.R` script, you can enter the following code into the command line:
+You can either copy and paste the code from GitHub and run it manually in RStudio, or you can download and run the `download_data.R` script by following code into the command line:

 ```
 mkdir data